 In argument, students make a claim and support that claim with evidence.
-While instructors may assign for this project different types of argument, the essay should require background information on the topic as context for the argument, a clearly-expressed main claim, evidence, and refutation of counter-arguments.
-Argument is roughly a four-week unit.
+While instructors may assign for this project different types of argument, the essay should require background information on the topic as context for the argument, a clearly-expressed main claim, evidence, and consideration of counter-arguments.
+Argument is a three- to four-week unit.